openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Learning Management System (LMS)**

-  The platform that students use to view courses, and that course staff members use to manage enrollment and staff privileges, moderate dicussions, and access data while the course is running.
+  The platform that students use to view courses, and that course staff members use to manage enrollment and staff privileges, moderate discussions, and access data while the course is running.